CiscoDevNet/intersight-powershell/docs/Initialize-IntersightTamMilestone.md

 ```

 ### -MilestoneType
 Milestone type as defined in Cisco end-of-life (EOL) policy (https://www.cisco.com/c/en/us/products/eos-eol-policy.html) when the specified end-of-life milestone advisory is reached.\n* `unknown` - The type of end-of-life milestone is not defined.\n* `endOfSoftwareMaintenanceDate` - The last date that Cisco Engineering may release any final software maintenance releases or bug fixes.
 After this date, Cisco Engineering may no longer develop, repair, maintain, or test the product software and only critical security updates will be provided on this release train. \n* `lastDateOfSupport` - The last date to receive service and support for the software.
-After this date, all support services for the software are unavailable, and the software becomes obsolete.
+After this date, all support services for the software are unavailable, and the software becomes obsolete. \n* `endOfLifeAnnouncementDate` - The date the document that announces the end-of-sale and end-of-life of a product is distributed to the general public.

 ```yaml
 Type: TamMilestone.MilestoneTypeEnum